sohhae/IAN-R1-openmc/README.md

 # Installation Guide: IAN-R1-openmc Model
 Follow these steps to run the IAN-R1-openmc model directly on your computer.

+Step 1: Install Git
+If you do not have Git installed, you'll need to download and install it first to clone the repository.
+Go to https://git-scm.com/downloads and follow the installation instructions for your operating system.
+After installation, restart your terminal.

-Step 1: Clone the Repository
+Step 2: Clone the Repository
 First, open your terminal and clone the GitHub project.

 ```bash